9 Key Consumer Behavior Trends (2023-2026)

-They also report that sustainable products have 5.6x more average sales growth compared to those that aren't marketed as sustainable.
+Harvard Business School report that sustainable products have 5.6x higher average sales growth compared to those that aren't marketed as sustainable.

 So there's no question that sustainable products from ethical companies is one of the biggest consumer behavior trends to keep an eye on over the next 3-4 years.

 An example of a growing sustainable product category is bamboo toilet paper.

-Searches for bamboo toilet paper spiked during COVID.
-But is still seeing growth.
+Searches for "bamboo toilet paper" spiked during COVID.
+But is still seeing growth (566% in 5 years).

 Unlike traditional toilet paper, bamboo toilet paper is sourced from a plant with a relatively small negative environmental impact: bamboo.

-(This category's growth is also due to the fact that companies like Reel offered at-home bamboo toilet paper delivery)
+(This category's growth is also due to the fact that companies started to offer at-home bamboo toilet paper delivery.)

 However, doctor visits is just one of many areas of health and wellness that have shifted largely to the home.